berke-celikel/berke-celikel.github.io/_posts/2024-11-18-telefonica-v-colombia.md

 ## América Móvil’s cautionary contrast

-In a twist, **América Móvil**—facing similar facts—*lost* its ICSID case against Colombia.
-Different treaty, different outcome.
-The US–Colombia FTA has narrower treatment standards.
-No broad FET language.

-This underscores how **treaty drafting** shapes results.
-“Shall” vs. “may.”
-“Fair” vs. “reasonable.”
-Words matter.
+In a twist, América Móvil filed its ICSID claim against Colombia under the Colombia–Mexico–Venezuela FTA (1994).
+Despite involving telecoms and investment claims, the tribunal ruled in Colombia’s favor.
+The treaty’s narrower provisions and absence of a broad FET clause likely influenced the outcome.

 ---